mems/calepin/Operating Systems/macOS/macOS.md

 ### Install macOS

 Use Option-Command (⌘)-R at startup to reinstall lastest version of the OS: [How to reinstall macOS - Apple Support](https://support.apple.com/en-us/HT204904)
-For clean install, rease the drive with Disk Utility ([macOS Recovery](https://support.apple.com/en-us/HT201314)) first
+For clean install, erase the drive with Disk Utility ([macOS Recovery](https://support.apple.com/en-us/HT201314)) first

 - [How to reinstall macOS from macOS Recovery - Apple Support](https://support.apple.com/en-us/HT204904)
 - [osx - How can I get back a system file after deleting it from my Mac? - Ask Different](http://apple.stackexchange.com/questions/116611/how-can-i-get-back-a-system-file-after-deleting-it-from-my-mac/116612#116612)